-The Participating Employers pay contributions to the Pension Scheme so that the Scheme can pay pensions to its members when they retire.
+The Participating Employers have historically paid and some continue to pay contributions to the Pension Scheme so that the Scheme can pay pensions to its members when they retire.
 Active members also pay contributions to the Scheme, and these are deducted from gross pay.